furkan-akcay/downtimecalc/README.md

-# downtimecalc
+# Download Time Calculator with PHP
-Download Time Calculator with PHP.
+You can calculate download time of file by entering file size and average internet speed.